ganzh6880/ganzh6880.github.io/_pages/about.md

 # 👋🏼 Hi there, I am Zhen Hao!

 I am a first-year Robotics PhD student at the Robotics Department, University of Michigan, advised by [Prof. Bernadette Bucher](https://bucherb.github.io/).
-My research interests lies in **Embodied Navigation, Physical Intelligence, Skills Acquisition and Adaptation, 3D Path and Motion Planning, Robot Learning & Foundation Models**.
+My research interests lies in **Embodied Navigation, Physical Intelligence, Interactive Object Search, Skills Acquisition and Adaptation, 3D Path and Motion Planning, Robot Learning & Foundation Models**.
 My PhD journey will be fully-funded through the A\*STAR National Science Scholarship PhD!

 Previously, I am a Robotics Research Engineer @ Institute for Infocomm Research (I2R) and a member of Embodied Intelligence Task Force in A\*STAR.
 I have spent great time working with [Dr. Michael Chuah](https://www.linkedin.com/in/michaelchuah/?originalSubdomain=sg) on advancing legged robot capabilities and pushing boundaries in Physical Intelligence.
 I have earned a B.Eng in Electrical and Electronic Engineering with honors (Highest Distinction) from Nanyang Technological University (NTU), Singapore.
 My final year thesis has been supervised by [Prof. Xie Lihua] on Vision-based Robot Navigation via DRL.

 I envision mobile robots go anywhere anytime autonomously and intelligently with understanding of self and environment, leveraging the power of machine learning to enhance embodied skills acquisition and adaptation.